 As such, it’s important for you to work with a qualified attorney in synthesizing all the necessary information and be ready to put your best foot forward and finalize negotiations as quickly as possible.

 Aside from working with an experienced custody attorney, there are a few things you can do to protect your rights as a genuinely loving parent:

 - Try to be on good terms with your ex.
 There’s no need for you to be friends, but you do need to stay civil with each other.
 Try to discuss custody amicably to come up with a fair agreement that puts your kids’ welfare first.

 - Avoid talking about your ex in a critical manner, especially in front of the kids.
 Even if you feel strongly against your ex, avoid criticizing them or saying bad things about them as doing so could be seen as manipulative, immature behavior.
 Avoid posting anything remotely related to your custody case or ex on social media, too.
 Doing these things can put you in a bad light and hurt your chances of gaining custody.

 - Research your state custody laws.
-Although you already have a lawyer helping you out, taking time to know and understand California custody laws can help you show the court that you are a good parent who deserves custody.
+Although you already have a Palm Desert child custody attorney helping you out, taking time to know and understand California custody laws can help you show the court that you are a good parent who deserves custody.

 - Make room for your kids in your home.
 Whether your kids are already staying with you or not, you need to show that they have their own places in your home.
 You also need to prove to the court that you live in a place that’s great for families and that you know how to maintain a clean, safe, and secure home for your kids.

 Let’s win your custody case.